 Although the planet is full of people cherishing time alone, the reverse is also true.

 1. From craving solo time...to...not so much, where are you?

-An upside to our new normal, if we work it, is revealing the story beneath the story.
-It's happening with Social Justice, Me Too, Climate Change, everywhere.
-The gap between what's going on, versus what we say is going 0n, surfaces in clearer outline.
+An upside of our new normal, if we acknowledge the tension, is revealing the story beneath the story.
+It's happening with social justice, me too, climate change and everyday lives.
+The gap between what's going on, versus what we say is going 0n, has surfaced in clearer outline.

-Tim Brown, Chair, IDEO, said behavioral change is our biggest global challenge.
-My client said their goal was to take one deep breathe a week.
-Whatever keeps you from quality self-connection is more obvious now, if you take note of it.
+Steph said her goal was to take one deep breathe a week.
+Whatever keeps you from quality self-connection is more obvious now, if you take note.

 Sometimes the painting is in charge.
 Sometimes I am.

 - Susan Rothenberg, Artist

 In micro-managed times, we fetishize ambiguity, while it's home base for creatives.
 In any inventive path, you recognize going in, you are bound to get lost.
 Yet, you sign up anyway for the creative confusions, inherent challenges and ultimately, freedom of it all.